Group fairness in dynamic refugee assignment: Algorithm with Distribution-Independent Vanishing Regret

-\paragraph{Group regret.} The crux of proving Theorem \ref{thm:cons-group} is to connect the performance of a group $\alpha_g(\bomega)$ with the condition \eqref{eq:cond-predict}.
-We want to show that, with high probability, if a group meets condition~\eqref{eq:cond-predict} in any period, then its outcome score $\alpha_g$ will end up near $\expect{O_g}$. {To formalize this, we define an event $\Sbp$ such that conditioned on it, the following are true: (i) $\Temp\geq T-\Delta^{\CONS}$, and (ii) if a group $g$ fulfills \eqref{eq:cond-predict} in some period $t$, where $g=g(t)$, then} $\alpha_g\geq \expect{O_g} - \frac{12\Delta^{\CONS}}{T}$.
-In the following Lemma we show that $\Sbp$ occurs with high probability. {Conditioned on this event, proving Theorem \ref{thm:cons-group} then reduces to showing the following: (a) for any group that meets condition~\eqref{eq:cond-predict} in some period, the result guarantees a good outcome; (b) a group with many arrivals is unlikely to never meet condition~\eqref{eq:cond-predict} in any period, and (c) a group with few arrivals, under \textsc{CBP} has its cases assigned almost exclusively to their greedy location.}
+\paragraph{Ex-post $g-$regret.} The crux of proving Lemma~\ref{lem:cons-group} is to connect the performance of a group $\alpha_g(\bomega)$ with the condition \eqref{eq:cond-predict}.
+We want to show that, with high probability, if a group meets condition~\eqref{eq:cond-predict} in any period, then its outcome score $\alpha_g$ will end up near the upper confidence bound $\bar{O}_g = \expect{O_g}+\gamma_g$.
+To formalize this, we define an event $\Sbp$ such that conditioned on it, the following are true: (i) $\Temp\geq T-\Delta^{\CONS}$, and (ii) if a group $g$ fulfills \eqref{eq:cond-predict} in some period $t$, where $g=g(t)$, then $\alpha_g\geq \expect{O_g} +\gamma_g- \frac{12\Delta^{\CONS}}{T}$.
+In the following Lemma we show that $\Sbp$ occurs with high probability.
+Conditioned on this event, bounding group regret then reduces to showing the following: (a) for any group that meets condition~\eqref{eq:cond-predict} in some period, the result guarantees a good outcome; (b) a group with many arrivals and a small confidence bound is unlikely to never meet condition~\eqref{eq:cond-predict} in any period, and (c) a group with few arrivals, or a large confidence bound, under \textsc{CBP} has its cases assigned almost exclusively to their greedy location.

 \begin{lemma} Suppose that $T \geq 36\dcbp$.
 Then $\mathbb{P}[\Sbp]\geq 1-(3T+3)(M+G)\beta^4$. \end{lemma}